aurotripathy/minimal-GPT/README.md

 MI100   - Training elapsed time (in millisec): 42535.93359375
 V100    - Training elapsed time (in millisec): 40867.45703125
 ```

+The next step is to [AMP'ify](https://developer.nvidia.com/automatic-mixed-precision) the compute.

 # minGPT

 ![mingpt](mingpt.jpg)